etemesi254/Pixly/README.md

 - Rust via [zune-image] deals with image manipulation operations.

 ## Architecture
-I've written on how the two apps work in my blog
+I've written on how the two apps work in my blog{{TODO ATTACH LINK}}

 ## Motivation
 I wanted a simple lightroom alternative that works on Linux.